t307-cpu/Cell-Membrane-Transport-Investigation/README.md

         setTimeout(() => {
           if (!lessonCompleted) {
             setFeedback(
-              "That transport was scientifically valid, but it did " + "not complete the current investigation task. " + "Check the objective and try again.",
+              "That transport was scientifically valid, but it did not " + "complete the current task.
+Check the objective and try again.", "warning"
-              "warning"
             );
           }